 The “percent above” breadth indicators measure the percentage of stocks in a given group that are above a specific moving average.
-These indicators are calculated for several major indices and three different moving averages are used.
+These indicators are calculated for several major indices using three different moving averages.
 For example, the Nasdaq 100 %Above 50-day SMA ($NDXA50R) shows the percentage of stocks in the Nasdaq 100 that are trading above their 50-day moving average.

 Symbol Group: Percent Above Publisher: StockCharts Update Frequency: End-of-day (EOD).